Solodros/RF_R1_8-9Xu/README.md

 ## Introduction

-Open source universal PCB for the Realforce R1 TKL family of keyboards.

 This project is a continuation of my development of open source EC boards.

 The supported layouts are the one of the Realforce R1 family of keyboards, it being ANSI, ISO or JIS.